hpc-unibe-ch/hpc-unibe-ch.github.io/docs/quick-start.md

 Further information on on job monitoring you find on page [Monitoring Jobs](slurm/monitoring-jobs.md).
 Furthermore, in the *Job handling* scetion you find additional information about [Investigating a Job Failure](slurm/investigating-job-failure.md) and [Checkpointing](slurm/checkpointing.md).

+## Training Courses

+[Science IT Support (ScITS)](http://www.scits.unibe.ch) regularly conducts introductory and advanced courses on Linux, UBELIX and other topics.
+Details oultined on [their pages](http://www.scits.unibe.ch/training/training_and_workshops).